Arts and Humanities Research Council Doctoral Training Partnership (AHRC)

 Law and Legal Studies

 The Strathclyde Law School offers a vibrant and exciting environment in which to further your studies.
 Our research interests are diverse, offering expertise across a wide range of areas and in both doctrinal and socio-legal approaches to the study of law using theoretical and/or empirical methods.
-We can supervise most areas of law and legal studies and our staff have particular interests in the following fields:
+We can supervise most areas of law and legal studies, and our staff have particular interests in the following fields:

-• Constitutional and Administrative Law – Scottish, UK, EU, global and comparative aspects;
+• Constitutional and Administrative Law – Scottish, UK, EU, global and comparative aspects

-• Civil Justice – dispute resolution and mediation, labour law and employment tribunals, economic and social rights;
+• Civil Justice – dispute resolution and mediation, labour law and employment tribunals, economic and social rights

-• Criminal Law generally, Evidence, Criminal Justice and Criminology – child offenders, youth justice, forensic science, evidence, juries, expert evidence, criminal law, community penalties, cybercrimes, counter-terrorism, homicide, sentencing and penal policy, judiciary, legal aid, plea bargaining, high-risk offenders, desistance, imprisonment, domestic violence, sexual violence and sex work;
+• Criminal Law generally, Evidence, Criminal Justice and Criminology – child offenders, youth justice, forensic science, evidence, juries, expert evidence, criminal law, community penalties, cybercrimes, counterterrorism, homicide, sentencing and penal policy, judiciary, legal aid, plea-bargaining, high-risk offenders, desistance, imprisonment, domestic violence, sexual violence and sex work

-• Environmental Law and Governance – biodiversity, climate change, corporate accountability, economic law, energy, environmental justice, fresh water, human rights, land, food and agriculture, oceans, sustainable development, traditional knowledge, legal anthropology, property theory and ecological justice;
+• Environmental Law and Governance – biodiversity, climate change, corporate accountability, economic law, energy, environmental justice, fresh water, human rights, land, food and agriculture, oceans, sustainable development, traditional knowledge, legal anthropology, property theory and ecological justice

-• Equality and Discrimination Law – gender, same-sex relationships, work and family reconciliation;
+• Equality and Discrimination Law – gender, same-sex relationships, work and family reconciliation

-• EU Law –constitutional, institutional, social law, competition law, EU asylum and immigration law;
+• EU Law –constitutional, institutional, social law, competition law, EU asylum and immigration law

-• Human Rights – domestic, European, international and comparative aspects including immigration and asylum, transitional justice, indigenous people’s rights and human rights education.
+• Human Rights – domestic, European, international and comparative aspects including immigration and asylum, transitional justice, Indigenous people’s rights and human rights education

-• Housing Law and Policy – the private rented sector, homelessness;
+• Housing Law and Policy – the private rented sector, homelessness

-• International Law – trade law, international migration law, transitional justice (including the legacy of the Holocaust), terrorism law;
+• International Law – trade law, international migration law, transitional justice (including the legacy of the Holocaust), terrorism law

-• Internet Law and Regulation – Intellectual property, privacy and surveillance, e-commerce, content regulation, child pornography and cybercrime;
+• Internet Law and Regulation – Intellectual property, privacy and surveillance, e-commerce, content regulation, child pornography and cybercrime

-• Law and Popular Culture – film, TV and theatre;
+• Law and Popular Culture – film, TV and theatre

-• Private Law – family law and domestic relations, medical law and ethics, trade and competition law;
+• Private Law – family law and domestic relations, medical law and ethics, trade and competition law

-• The Legal Profession – lawyers and lawyering, professional ethics, the provision of legal services and access to justice, the judiciary.
+• The Legal Profession – lawyers and lawyering, professional ethics, the provision of legal services and access to justice, the judiciary

 Law Supervisors and Areas of Expertise

-Contact: Dr Saskia Vermeylen (saskia.vermeylen@strath.ac.uk)
+Contact: Dr Saskia Vermeylen saskia.vermeylen@strath.ac.uk (Panel E)

 Library and Information Studies

 By UKRI/EU research funding and ISI ranked research output, the University of Strathclyde Department of Computer and Information Sciences is the leading information school in Scotland and one of the top in the UK.
 It is also a member of the iSchools group, a coalition of the world’s leading information schools.
 In pursuit of a literate and informed society, much of our research is societal in nature, investigating human information need and use, and informing future interactive public information system service design.
 Working closely with industry and the Library & Information Science profession, we have active research partnership agreements with a number of public sector organisations encompassing PhD field research support.
-We welcome PhD applicants with particular interests in:

-Contact: Professor Ian Ruthven (ian.ruthven@strath.ac.uk)
+Contact: Prof Ian Ruthven ian.ruthven@strath.ac.uk (Panel G)

 Linguistics

-Contact: Dr Charles Piggot (c.piggot@strath.ac.uk)
+Contact: Dr Charles Piggot c.piggot@strath.ac.uk (Panel F)

-Marketing, including Cultural Policy, Arts and Heritage Management
+Marketing including Cultural Policy, Arts and Heritage Management

 Our researchers are at the forefront of the increasing convergence between Marketing and the Humanities and Social Sciences.
 We look critically at the societal and commercial impacts of consumerism and often adopt historical approaches in the analysis of consumer culture within the globalisation discourse.
 The Dept. of Marketing has recently achieved success in attracting an AHRC Collaborative Doctoral Award with the project “Cultural Heritage and Ancestral Tourism: reclaiming Scottish identity from "Highlandisation" in collaboration with Glasgow Life.
-We offer particular PhD supervisory expertise in the following areas:

 • Cultural Heritage